Workshop on monitoring and reporting concludes in Chisinau

 From 5 to 7 March 2018, 14 participants from 11 European National Human Rights Institutions attended a workshop on monitoring and reporting in Chișinău, Moldova.

 The workshop is a part of the global project NHRI.EU Capacity Project, funded by the European Union.
-The global project is facilitated by the Danish Institute for Human Rights (DIHR), and the courses in the European region is are coordinated by ENNHRI.
+The global project is facilitated by the Danish Institute for Human Rights (DIHR), and the courses in the European region is being coordinated by ENNHRI.

 Dr. Olga Beinarovica, from the European Union’s delegation to Moldova, and Mr. Michael Cotorobai, the Peoples Advocate of Moldova, welcomed the participants in the opening of the workshop, which aimed to strengthen the NHRI´s capacity to independently monitor and report on the human rights situations in their countries and to follow up on the implementation of recommendations and findings.